Competence Based Education

 - The assessment of competence takes into account the individuality of each student.
 Every student has their personal way of carrying out teaching and guidance to achieve the competence goals.

-- In demonstrating and assessing competence the differences in professional orientation and career planning of students are taken into account, be they in universities of applied sciences, universities, vocational education, liberal adult education or other educational institutions.
-In teaching and guidance work the primary focus is on the student’s competence in his/hera type of educational institution and education level.
+- In demonstrating and assessing competence the differences in professional orientation and career planning of students are taken into account.
+In teaching and guidance work the primary focus is on the student’s competence in his/her type of educational institution and education level.